afa5e/SRA-Python/week-2/readme.md

 ##### Overview:
-The user can use the command s followed by the name of the item to search for item names that contain the search term.
+The user can use the command s followed by the name of the item to search for item names that matches the search term.
 If a product is found, print out the name, price and available quantity.

 If multiple items in the database contains the search term, print them all out in a list with their prices and quantities.